How to Use the Autosomal DNA Segment Analyzer

 [The date of the match is only available for FTDNA kits, so this feature will not work for GEDMATCH kits at the moment.]
 Rows in your report for matches that were added after the date you enter will be bold-faced.
 Highlights due to match dates are not distinguished from highlights due to Ancestral Surname matches (see above).
 All rows that match any of the surnames or the match date are bold-faced.

 This drop-down menu displays all the kits (test results) you have loaded from FTDNA or GEDMATCH to DNAgedcom's relational database.
 Select the one you want ADSA to use to generate its report.
 If you have both Family Tree DNA and GEDMATCH kits in the database you can tell them apart from the kit number which appears in front of the name.
 Family Tree DNA kits start with a number or the letter "B" (for kits that were transferred to FTDNA from other testing companies).
-GEDMATCH kits start with the letters "A" for Ancestry test results that were copied to GEDMATCH, "F" for Family Tree DNA tests, and "M" for 23andMe tests.
+GEDMATCH kits start with the letters.
+"A" for Ancestry test results that were copied to GEDMATCH, "T" for Family Tree DNA tests, and "M" for 23andMe tests are the most common.

 When you're ready, click on the GET REPORT button and the tool will query the database for your data and generate the web page.
 It may be just a few seconds, or it may take one or two minutes if you have a lot of In-Common-With matches and/or you have a lot of segments.
 If you run into trouble at this point consult the If Things Don't Work For You box at the bottom of this page.